natsnyder1/CauchyFriendly/README.md

 ## Video Demonstrations
 The following videos show the rich CDPF the Cauchy Estimator constructs for:

-> 1.) a simple 1D LTI state estimation problem, and compared to the performance of a Kalman filter, tuned similarly.
+> 1.) a simple 1D LTI state estimation problem, and compared to the performance of a KF, tuned similarly.

 https://github.com/user-attachments/assets/c798460e-651b-450b-9f19-3c9902800d5f

-> 2.) a simple 2D LTI state estimation problem, and compared to a Kalman filter, tuned similarly.
+> 2.) a simple 2D LTI state estimation problem, and compared to a KF, tuned similarly.

 https://github.com/user-attachments/assets/aea57e84-3765-43ce-bcad-e302bb40d380